AssimilatedCoder/sesterce-sev1-mockup/README-DOCKER.md

-# 🐳 NullSector Docker Deployment Guide
+# 🐳 NullSector TCO Calculator Docker Deployment Guide

-This document describes the Docker-based deployment of the NullSector GPU SuperCluster Calculator, which replaces the previous manual deployment process with containerized services.
+This document describes the Docker-based deployment of the NullSector GPU SuperCluster TCO Calculator, which replaces the previous manual deployment process with containerized services.

 ## 🚀 Quick Start